rkailasham/bsp_iv_hi_kinetic_interp/README.md

 Two sample "submit scripts (.sh extension) have been provided.

 The accompanying paper and the supplemental material are available at:
-R. Kailasham, Rajarshi Chakrabarti, J. Ravi Prakash, "Shear viscosity for finitely extensible chains with fluctuating internal friction and hydrodynamic interactions" (2022), J. Rheol. (in press) [Link: https://arxiv.org/abs/2204.10656]
+R. Kailasham, Rajarshi Chakrabarti, J. Ravi Prakash, "Shear viscosity for finitely extensible chains with fluctuating internal friction and hydrodynamic interactions", J. Rheol.
+Vol. 67, 105-123 (2023) [Link: https://doi.org/10.1122/8.0000498]

+The pre-print version of the paper and the supplemental material is available as a PDF in this repository.